CerfVert94/Snips-Test/C/ReadMe.md

-Auhtor : Roqyun KO <br/>

 An example of action code for C (incomplete : working is currently in progress).<br/>
 --
+Author : Roqyun KO <br/>

-A simple regex parser with limited functionality is written for this project.<br/>
+A simple regex parser with limited functionality is written as well for this project.<br/>

 --
 This project uses the existing open source C library of mosquitto for MQTT Broker.<br/>